Jerilee Wei is a published freelance author and a former market research analyst.

 Going "Green" Shipping Container Style

-Container housing is additionally seen as an additional way to "go green" -- this is accomplished by the facts that:
+Container housing is additionally seen as an additional way to "go green."
+This is accomplished by the facts that container homes:

-- Most importantly, container homes offer a way to reuse existing shipping containers -- an item that before was a huge non-green problem for disposal
+- Offer a way to reuse existing shipping containers—an item that before was a huge non-green problem for disposal

-- Container homes do not corrupt the natural environment in excessive noise during off-site construction
+- Do not corrupt the natural environment in excessive noise during off-site construction

-- Container homes do not have need of air conditioning in some climates, as they have natural ventilation
+- Do not have need of air conditioning in some climates, as they have natural ventilation

-- Container homes can be simply outfitted with photoelectric light sensitive cells
+- Can be simply outfitted with photoelectric light-sensitive cells

-- Container homes can be effortlessly outfitted with thermally effective insulation
+- Can be effortlessly outfitted with thermally effective insulation

-- Container homes present independent light and heat controls in multi-units
+- Present independent light and heat controls in multi-units

 In terms of "going green" they make sense, in that a home can be built out of already existing material that once was a "problem" (thus solving one giant earth clutter issue), while simultaneously saving earth's precious trees from the chopping blocks to build houses.
 A staggering nearly twenty-five thousand of these containers are arriving just on our shores every single day here in America.